yiisoft/yii-sentry/README.md

-if your transaction too heavy you can slice it to several transactions with clearing log buffer.
+If your transaction is too heavy, you can slice it to several transactions with clearing log buffer.
+Use `SentryConsoleTransactionAdapter` or `SentryWebTransactionAdapter`.
+For example:

-use SentryConsoleTransactionAdapter or SentryWebTransactionAdapter

-for example:

 ```php
 /** some code with default transaction */